microsoft/vscode-docs/docs/remote/containers.md

 Once VS Code is connected to the container, you can open a VS Code terminal and execute any command against the OS inside the container.
 This allows you to install new command-line utilities and spin up databases or application services from inside the Linux container.

 Most container images are based on Debian or Ubuntu, where the `apt-get` command is used to install new packages.
+Documentation for the software you want to install will usually provide specific instructions, but note that you may not need to prefix commands with `sudo` if you are running as root in the container.

 For example: